Singapore to limit police access to COVID-19 contact-tracing data | Technology

 Singapore to limit police access to COVID-19 contact-tracing data

 Authorities initially said the contact tracing system's data was encrypted, stored locally, and only used if individuals tested positive for COVID-19.
-But last month, officials said the data had been used in a criminal investigation, sparking criticism and raising questions over privacy and surveillance.
+But last month, officials said the data had been used in a criminal investigation, raising questions over privacy and surveillance.

-"I take full responsibility for this mistake, and I deeply regret the consternation and anxiety caused by my mistake," Vivian Balakrishnan, minister in charge of the Smart Nation initiative, told parliament on Tuesday.
-Under the proposed bill, contact tracing data may be used to investigate offences including terrorism, rape, murder and drug trafficking, SNDGO said.
+"I take full responsibility for this mistake, and I deeply regret the consternation and anxiety caused by my mistake," Vivian Balakrishnan, a minister in charge of the Smart Nation initiative, told parliament on Tuesday.
+Under the proposed bill, contact tracing data may be used to investigate offenses including terrorism, rape, murder, and drug trafficking, balancing the need to protect people's data with the need to allow police to access information to help solve serious crimes to maintain safety and security, he said.

 LIMIT POWERS Having "clear legal limitations on the use of contact tracing and other personal data is obviously better than not having them", but there is now a question of what else the Singapore government can change, said Sutawan Chanprasert, founder of digital rights non-profit DigitalReach.

 "Explicit limitations on state powers are needed.
 Or the state could easily change its mind and include other conditions later," she told the Thomson Reuters Foundation.
-"Surveillance, identification, and tracking can easily lead to abuse and discrimination," she added.
+"Surveillance, identification and tracking can easily lead to abuse and discrimination."

-The coronavirus outbreak has empowered authorities worldwide to increase surveillance, heightening the risk that technologies such as contact-tracing apps will persist even after the pandemic ends, human rights groups said.
-The World Health Organization has said that surveillance systems that capture data for the COVID-19 response must be transparent, respond to concerns of communities, and not infringe on people's privacy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)